Accelerating Transfer Learning with Near-Data Computation on Cloud Object Stores: Measurement study

-Figure \ref{fig:datasize} compares the application input size of 3 datasets, Imagenet~\cite{deng2009imagenet}, iNaturalist~\cite{iNatura}, and PlantLeaves~\cite{platleaves}, with the per-layer output sizes.
-We show a batch size of 1, one input image transformed through the DNN.
-One can accurately extrapolate from this by multiplying by a specific batch~size.
+{\bf Per-layer output size. } Figure \ref{fig:motiv-layer-output-sizes} shows the per-layer output size.
+For reference, the size of a pre-processed ImageNet input tensor is shown with the horizontal dotted blue line.
+This output size is for a batch size of 1.
+One can accurately extrapolate from this by multiplying by a specific batch size.

-A critical insight can be derived: for all models, we can find early on in the DNN structure, layers that have output size comparable or smaller than the application input size.
+The important observation is that for most models, early on in the DNN structure, there exist layers with a comparatively small output size, often significantly smaller than subsequent layers (e.g. ResNet layer 4, AlexNet layers 3 and 6).
 These layers are good candidates for splitting the TL application between the \objstore{} and the compute tier.
-The layer output size generally increases in the beginning (with convolution layers) and then decreases (with pooling layers) but not in a monotonic fashion.
+Overall, the layer output size generally increases in the beginning (with convolution layers) and then decreases (with pooling layers) but not in a monotonic fashion.
+While only a few split points have an output size smaller than the pre-processed tensor, we will show that this is not strictly necessary for performance gains because optimizing the network time is only part of the story. \system{} owes its benefits to balancing network time against the computation time in both tiers.